lucassoares01/Calculator/Readme.md

 ## How to test ?
-* You can test by clicking on this link. => https://lucassoares72-calculatorjs.netlify.app
+* You can test on this link. => https://lucassoares72-calculatorjs.netlify.app